Afk-pn/Sensor-glove-for-sign-language-translation/README.md

 An Arduino-based wearable glove that recognizes predefined hand gestures using flex sensors and an MPU6050 IMU, then transmits the recognized gesture over Bluetooth to an Android application.

-## Overview
+## System Overview

-The system captures finger-bending and hand-orientation data and performs real-time gesture classification on an Arduino Nano.
+The glove captures finger-bending and hand-orientation data and performs real-time gesture classification on an Arduino Nano.

 **System flow:**